Coronavirus linked to pink eye: How to protect your eyes

 That’s why it’s important to consult an eye care professional to find out what’s really going on with your eyes, Marioneaux says.

-But with COVID-19 spreading rapidly in the United States and around the world, it’s more important than ever to take precautions not to spread viruses.
+And with the ongoing COVID-19 pandemic, it’s more important than ever to take precautions not to spread viruses.

 Here’s what to do if you have an eye issue and also have a fever, cough, shortness of breath or any other symptoms of illness: